jgmv/local_BLAST_db/README.md

 * `eukSeq`: Eukaryote sequences.

 ### update_blast_sra.sh
-Prepares a local database with selected SRA objects selected.
+Prepares a local database with selected SRA objects.
 Selected objects can be added to the list within the script, where `# select SRA objects to download`.